ABH charge: What's the likely outcome?

 If you dispute either that an assault resulting in actual bodily harm took place or, if it did, that you were involved, then your defence team’s job will be to establish reasonable doubt as to your guilt.

-If you wish to plead not guilty to actual bodily harm, then your defence will typically revolve around establishing the factors below:
+If you wish to plead not guilty to actual bodily harm, then your defence will typically revolve around establishing the factors below.

 The factors below are defences and can also amount to mitigation if you are found guilty:

-• Use of force in the prevention of crime - You used reasonable force to prevent a crime from taking place or to assist in a lawful arrest.
+- Use of force in the prevention of crime: you used reasonable force to prevent a crime from taking place or to assist in a lawful arrest.
 This could occur if you cause injury in an attempt to prevent an assault on someone.

-• That you were part of a group that committed an offence and you played only a minor, subordinate role and that you were not a participant in the offence by encouragement or otherwise.
+- That you were part of a group that committed an offence and you played only a minor, subordinate role, and that you were not a participant in the offence by encouragement or otherwise.

-Alcohol or drugs known as self-induced intoxication is not a defence.
+Alcohol or drugs, known as self-induced intoxication, is not a defence.
 You may be able to argue that lawfully prescribed medication caused you to act in a certain way.

-• You may be able to argue and defend a charge of ABH on the basis that the victim consented to the activity such as low-level sexual play.
+- You may be able to argue and defend a charge of ABH on the basis that the victim consented to the activity, such as low-level sexual play.

 Credit for guilty plea